eaasglobal/docs/eaasapp/readme.md

 Users that engage in sustainable activities will receive CO2 credits, which can be converted into our native currency, $DEPIN, at a location-based CO2 pricing.
 The software encourages community donations and ESG compliance procedures to move the group toward sustainable business practices and a more environmentally friendly future.

-By giving users effective environmental assets management toolsᅳwhich are essential for moving towards a sustainable futureᅳthe EAAS App promotes responsible use of natural resources.
+By giving users effective environmental assets management toolsᅳwhich are essential for moving towards a sustainable futureᅳthe EAAS Smart App promotes responsible use of natural resources.